Géraldine Reuteler: International career

 Reuteler completed the 2015 European Championship for Switzerland's U-17s and reached the final.
 In June 2016 followed the European Championship semi-finals with the U-19s of Switzerland, which, however, lost to France.
 In 2017, Reuteler received her first call-up to the Swiss senior team and made her debut on 10 June 2017 when she came on as a 60th-minute substitute for Martina Moser against England.
-She played for Switzerland at the Euro 2017.
+She played for Switzerland at Euro 2017 and was the youngest player in the squad.

-Reuteler took part in the Cyprus Cup for Switzerland in spring 2018.
-In July 2018 she took part in the U-19 European Championship in Switzerland.
-The Swiss team was eliminated after the preliminary round.
-Reuteler scored two goals.
+Reuteler took part in the Cyprus Cup for Switzerland in the spring of 2018.
+In July 2018, she took part in the U-19 European Championship in Switzerland.
+Reuteler scored two goals at the tournament, but the Swiss team was eliminated after the preliminary round.

-Reuteler took part in the Euro 2022 and was in the starting line-up for the Swiss in all three group games.
-In the decisive third game against the Netherlands, she scored 1-1 and thus the only Swiss goal in this game.
-Switzerland was eliminated after the preliminary round.
+Reuteler took part in Euro 2022 and was in the starting line-up for all three of the Swiss' group games.
+In the decisive third game against the Netherlands, she scored a 53rd-minute equaliser but Switzerland eventually lost 4–1 and were eliminated in the group stages.

-On 23 June 2025, Reuteler was called up to the Switzerland squad for the UEFA Women's Euro 2025.
+Reuteler established herself as a key player for her national team and her strong performances saw her win the Swiss Women's Player of the Year award for 2024.

+On 23 June 2025, Reuteler was called up to the Swiss squad for the UEFA Women's Euro 2025, which was held in Switzerland.
+She was one of the host nation's best performers at the tournament, scoring in a 2–0 win over Iceland and assisting Riola Xhemaili's dramatic equalising goal against Finland which sent Switzerland through to the quarter-finals of a Euros for the very first time.
+They lost 2–0 to world champions and eventual finalists Spain in the quarter-final.
+As of December 2025, Reuteler is her country's sixth all-time top scorer.